tcfev/Fordem/README.md

 # platforms
 - android
 - ios
-- web (exemple of how this could look like: https://politikvonunten.org/)
+- web (example of how this could look like: https://politikvonunten.org/)
 - all mobile and desktop platforms (browser)

 # apis